- OCD subtypes

 Other common obsessions and compulsions related to magical thinking, found in this article on magical thinking, could include:

-Back to the good news – so the best treatment for Magical Thinking OCD is actually the same for any type of OCD: exposure and response prevention, a type of cognitive behavioral therapy, both of which are considered evidence-based best practices as shown by a wide range of academic research.
+BEST TREATMENT OPTIONS FOR MAGICAL THINKING OCDBack to the good news – so the best treatment for Magical Thinking OCD is actually the same for any type of OCD: Exposure and Response Prevention, a type of cognitive behavioral therapy, both of which are considered evidence-based best practices as shown by a wide range of academic research.

 Both parts of ERP are critical for success.
 Exposure is simply exposing you to your fears, also known as your triggers.
 Unlike OCD, where you would almost instantly give into compulsions, in the Response Prevention part you delay and resist compulsions, leading to the learning that anxiety dissipates with the passing of time.You also get the bonus learning that not doing your compulsions has no outcome on your feared consequences, because they were never connected in the first place when it comes to magical thinking!